kalindu-gnanasena/20-News-Group/README.md

 ## Process
 ```
-1. Download the dataset from given URL below <br>
+1. Download the dataset from given URL below
 2. Extract it.
 3. Identify the data distribution.
 4. Categorized data as required.